-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

 The Greeks of ancient times were remarkable in their search for knowledge.
-Centuries before the modern mind could pride itself in liberal thought and beliefs, it was already part of their culture.
+Centuries before the modern mind could pride itself in liberal thought and beliefs; it was already part of their culture.
 Athens was the hub of that culture.
-Areopagus was the stage upon which the best of human innovative ideas rallied in Athens.
+Areopagus was the stage upon which the best of innovative human ideas rallied in Athens.

-Saint Paul found himself in Athens on the hill, Areopagus, where Socrates, Plato, Aristotle and other great Greek philosophers had sold their ideas to the people.
-He was actually brought to the stage by others who heard him speak about "some deity."
+Saint Paul found himself in Athens on the hill, Areopagus, where Socrates, Plato, Aristotle, and other great Greek philosophers had sold their ideas to the people.
+He was brought to the stage by others who heard him speak about "some deity."
 "He seems to be a preacher of foreign divinities," some of them said (See.
 Acts 17:18).

 For the best of Greek minds, belief in the supernatural was taken for granted.
-Their quest for more meaning in religion was not as to whether God exists but what type of god.
+Their quest for more meaning in religion was not as to whether God exists but what type of God.
 Since they weren't sure, their accommodating spirit made space for even an "unknown god."

-Pray: Lord Jesus Christ, give me grace to appreciate your love for me for which I can have a relationship with you.
+Pray: Lord Jesus Christ, give me the grace to appreciate your love for me for which I can have a relationship with you.
 Amen

 God love you.
 God bless you.

 [Easter Wednesday Weekday 6: Acts 17:15, 22-18:1; John 16:12-15]